 Culture and the Board

-Changing behaviours of the leaders in many firms is not easy.
+Changing the behaviours of leaders in many firms is not easy.
 Old habits may die hard but they have to change.
+Good culture, understood by everybody, brings better results.
+It is the board’s responsibility to articulate and communicate the cultural values.

 Shortly before he left the FCA, Martin Wheatley gave a speech in which he quoted a research report from Cass and New City Agenda.
 It stated that despite the emphasis on culture and behaviour in the financial services, since the crisis more than 50% of executives interviewed said that ‘ethical flexibility’ was important to career progression.
 This is pretty shocking and shows the scale of the challenge.